Editorial photograph

 Buyer side

 Oracle audited our Database estate and came back with a $4.8M finding driven by Diagnostic Pack and Tuning Pack enabled across the production cluster.
-Redress walked us through the actual usage, retired the option enablement we did not need, migrated three workloads to SE2, and structured the settlement against forward consumption.
-Final liability: $1.7M, with a clean three year ELA negotiated against documented benchmarks.
+Redress retired the options we did not need, moved three workloads to SE2, and settled at $1.7M against documented benchmarks.

 Group CIO